 Accordingly, when determining who can bring a wrongful death claim in Missouri, we first look to see if there is a surviving spouse, children, or grandchildren, along with the decedent’s surviving parents.
 When the claim involves the death of a minor or viable fetus, the parents are most often the individuals who are entitled to bring the claim. [ See,O’Grady v.
 Brown, 654 S.W.2d 904 (Mo. banc 1983)]

 If multiple class members are eligible to file a wrongful death claim, any one of the class members may file the claim, with or without permission from the others.
+Additionally, a wrongful death claim must be proven in order to be successful.
 At the end of the lawsuit or claim, a court will determine how funds are allocated among the class members.
 The court must approve any compromise or settlement of the wrongful death claim.
 The person bringing the claim must satisfy the court that a diligent attempt to notify all parties having a cause of action to bring a wrongful death claim.
 Any person who falls in the appropriate class may join in the lawsuit and must give notice of the judgment or settlement.
 The court is responsible for allocating the settlement funds in proportion to the losses suffered by each person or party entitled to share in the proceeds.

 As mentioned in the beginning, living together and owning property together alone does not qualify you as a class member.
 Therefore, you may not be entitled to bring a wrongful death claim in Missouri.
 Also, even though your significant other has not seen his/her child since you two have been together, the child is a class one member and, therefore, is entitled to bring a wrongful death claim.
 While this might not seem fair, the courts must follow the strict reading of the applicable statutes.